There’s more to Leeds than you might know – let these 60 weird and wonderful facts about the city blow your mind.

 At the start of the 13th century, Leeds was just a small village of a few hundred people.
 The land was owned by Maurice Paynel, the Lord of the Manor of Leeds.
 He wanted to make more money, so he came up with the plans to establish Leeds as a borough and built Briggate as the local marketplace.
 Because of Paynel’s work, King John granted the early Leeds its first charter.

-It might not be the rich fields of Champagne or the rolling hills of Burgundy, but the Leeds countryside is home to the most Northern commercial vineyard in England.
+It might not be the rich fields of Champagne or the rolling hills of Burgundy, but the Leeds countryside is home to one of the most Northern commercial vineyards in England.
 Leventhorpe Vineyard sits on a low-altitude, South-facing site that’s perfect for growing grapes.
 They used them to make the city’s very own wine, which you can pick up directly at the vineyard.

 41. We have the longest-running West Indian Carnival in Europe

 Leeds West Indian Carnival has been running longer than any other in Europe.
 That’s right, even longer than the famous Notting Hill edition.
 It’s been going since 1967 and it’s still going strong more than 50 years later.
 On every bank holiday weekend, Chapeltown comes to life, full of colour, music and energy as dancers weave their way through the streets before finishing up with a party.

 Leeds wasn’t always one of the biggest cities in the North.
 It’s grown from a small riverside village into a behemoth that’s swallowed up neighbouring towns and villages.
 Places like Headingley, Horsforth and Meanwood all started out as their own separate villages but have become part of the city we know today since the start of the Industrial Revolution.